Last Updated on

 PolyJet 3D printing involves the deposition of photopolymers on a build platform that are then cured by a UV light.
 A primary advantage of using PolyJet is that it can print two materials at once, one being a hard plastic and the other being a soft rubber.
 Additionally, the printer can produce any blend of these two materials to create the same shore value spectrum that TPU has.
 As such, you can adjust the ratio of rigid and flexible materials to create parts with a variety of mechanical properties.

 There are some drawbacks to using PolyJet, however.
 Because the materials offered by PolyJet are not true thermoplastics, they are not as durable.
 They are also not resistant to various chemicals and will degrade if left in water.
 As such, PolyJet is best used for applications such as cosmetic prototypes and fit testing rather than functional parts.
-For an in-depth explanation of the PolyJet printing process and a complete design guide, click here.
+For an in-depth explanation of PolyJet, check out our complete design guide.

 3D Printing at 3 Space